luislee818/cups_coding_standards/cups.cs.md

     /* should avoid this kind of comment */

 Short comments can appear on a single line indented to the level of the code that follows.
 If a comment needs to be written in multiple lines use single line comments.
-    // Use comments
-    // in
-    // this style

 Use tab (equals to 4 spaces) between statement and trailing comments
     var mysteryVariable;    // trailing comments